parmentelat/apssh/README.md

 ## Output formats

 ### Default : on the fly, annotated with hostname
-Default is to output every line as they come back, prefixed with associated hostname; this goes on stdout, with errors on stderr.
+Default is to output every line as they come back, prefixed with associated hostname.
+As you might expect, stdout goes to stdout and stderr to stderr.
+Additionally, error messages issued by apssh itself, like e.g. when a host cannot be reached, also goes on stderr.

 ```
 $ apssh -u root -t alive -- grep VERSION_ID /etc/os-release